Introduction

 - Potholders

-Use a center punch or screwdriver to ensure that the edges of the profiles line up when replacing in sections.
-The edge is then tack welded to ensure it is in the correct position.
+Use a center punch or screwdriver to ensure that the edges of the profiles are aligned when replacing them section by section.
+The edge is then tack welded to ensure that it is correctly positioned.

 Pos. | Spare Part No | Name |